aaronbloomfield/ccc/hws/gradebook/index.md

 Note that Remix may complain if an Ethernet address is not [checksummed](../../slides/ethereum.html#/checksum).
 Remix will provide, in the error, the checksummed address -- you can use that value (cut-and-paste it into your code) instead to silence this warning.
 You can also use [ethsum.netlify.app](https://ethsum.netlify.app/) to checksum an Ethernet address.

-Note that compilation warnings will appear to Gradescope as a compilation error.
+Also note that compilation warnings will appear to Gradescope as a compilation error.
+Thus, you will have to remove them by the time you submit your assignment.

 ### Part 2: Testing and Deployment